open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 creature can’t be dismissed by you, and it disappears 1 hour after you summoned it.

-> The GM has the fey creature’s statistics.
+The GM has the fey creature’s statistics.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.
+At Higher Levels.
+When you cast this spell using a spell slot of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.

 #### Conjure Minor Elementals

-> *4th-­level conjuration*
->
+##### 4th level conjuration

-> **Casting Time:** 1 minute **Range:** 90 feet **Components:** V, S
+**Casting Time:** 1 minute Range: 90
->
+feet Components: V, S

-> **Duration:** Concentration, up to 1 hour
+**Duration:** Concentration, up to 1 hour

 You summon elementals that appear in unoccupied spaces that you can see within range.
 You choose one the following options for what appears:

--   One elemental of challenge rating 2 or lower
+One elemental of challenge rating 2 or lower

--   Two elementals of challenge rating 1 or lower
+Two elementals of challenge rating 1 or lower

--   Four elementals of challenge rating 1/2 or lower
+Four elementals of challenge rating 1/2 or lower

--   Eight elementals of challenge rating 1/4 or lower.
-An elemental
-    > summoned by this spell disappears
+Eight elementals of challenge rating 1/4 or lower.
+An elemental summoned by this spell disappears

 when it drops to 0 hit points or when the spell ends.